ulrichdah/drone-rescue/robot/instructions.md

 # Development

 - Use DJI Assistant 2 (Enterprise) to perform hardware-in-the-loop simulation.
+To do so: remove the propellers for safety, connect you computer to the debug USB-C port on the drone, turn on the drone, launch DJI Assistant 2, click on the M300 icon, go in the Simulation tab, start the simulation, change the location (long/lat) to the area of your field tests.
+At this point, you can test your onboard computer controller and see its effects (takeoff, waypoints, etc.).
+For example, with `dronestart` then `flightcontrol` then `press [a]` you can test the takeoff procedure.

 - Make sure to have firmwares version `V01.00.0214` for both the remote controller and the drone.
 Otherwise, you will face weird issues of restricted flight areas.